John Barrett (tennis): Biography

 Barrett's broadcasting career with BBC Television began in 1971.
-Barrett began commentating on Wimbledon men's singles finals for BBC Television at the end of the 1970s.
-Barrett's voice was heard on the BBC broadcast of the epic fourth set tiebreak between Borg and McEnroe in the 1980 final (this has often been shown again on TV).
-Barrett commentated on Wimbledon men's singles finals until 1998.
+Barrett began commentating on Wimbledon men's singles finals for BBC Television in the late 1970s, alongside Dan Maskell and Mark Cox.
+Barrett's voice was famously heard on the BBC broadcast of the epic fourth set tiebreak between Björn Borg and John McEnroe in the 1980 final.
+Barrett continued commentating on all subsequent Wimbledon men's singles finals up to and including 1998, with Barrett becoming the main BBC tennis commentator after Maskell's retirement at the end of 1991.
 David Mercer took over from Barrett for the 1999 and 2000 men's singles finals, but Barrett commentated on the 2001 and 2002 finals.
-From 2003, Andrew Castle commentated on Wimbledon men's singles finals instead of Barrett.
+From 2003 onwards, Andrew Castle has commentated on Wimbledon men's singles finals.
 Barrett announced his retirement from the BBC commentary box at Wimbledon in 2006.

-Barrett also commentated for Channel 9, Australia (1980–1986) and for Channel Seven, Australia (1987–2007) and at various times for BSB and Sky in the UK; HBO, ESPN and the USA Networks in America; CTV in Canada and ATV and TVB in Hong Kong.
+Barrett also commentated for Channel 9, Australia (1980–1986) and for Channel Seven, Australia (1987–2007) and at various times for BSB and Sky in the UK; HBO, ESPN and the USA Networks in America; the Tennis Channel in America (2003–2006); CTV in Canada and ATV and TVB in Hong Kong.
 In 2007 he was awarded the MBE for Services to Sports Broadcasting.
 For fourteen years (1997–2011) he served as President of The Dan Maskell Trust, a charitable organisation established in 1997 to help people with disabilities to play tennis.

-A member of the International Lawn Tennis Club of Great Britain since 1953, he served as chairman from 1983 to 1994, as President from 2004 to 2008 and is currently a Vice-President.
+A member of the International Lawn Tennis Club of Great Britain since 1953, he served as chairman from 1983 to 1994, as president from 2004 to 2008 and is currently a vice-president.

-A member of the All England Lawn Tennis and Croquet Club since 1955 and currently a Vice-President, he served for twelve years on the Club Committee and the Committee of Management of The Championships, during which time he started to compile a complete database of every result that has ever occurred at Wimbledon, in all events.
-This mammoth task took some 20 years to complete and can now be accessed on the Club's web site.
+A member of the All England Lawn Tennis and Croquet Club since 1955 and currently a vice-president, he served for twelve years on the Club Committee and the Committee of Management of The Championships, during which time he started to compile a complete database of every result that has ever occurred at Wimbledon, in all events.
+This huge task took many years to complete and can now be accessed on the club's website.

-In April 1967 he married the former French, Australian and Wimbledon champion Angela Mortimer and they have a son, a daughter and four grandchildren.
-In 2014 Barrett was inducted into the International Tennis Hall of Fame.
+In April 1967 he married the former French, Australian and Wimbledon champion Angela Mortimer.
+They had a son, a daughter and four grandchildren.
+In 2014 Barrett was inducted into the International Tennis Hall of Fame, joining his wife.
+The only other married couple in the Hall is Steffi Graf and Andre Agassi.